ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 # => arg1 is: 1
 ```

-But this WON'T be allowed on ruby 3 and will raise an **ArgumentError** exception.
+But this WON'T be allowed on ruby 3 and will raise an **ArgumentError** exception ([official announcement](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/)).
 If you use this with ruby 2.7 you'll see a deprecation warning:

 ```ruby
 # ruby 2.7